United States sanctions against Iran

 The United States has imposed sanctions against Iran in response to the Iranian nuclear program and Iranian support for Hezbollah, Hamas, and Palestine Islamic Jihad, that are considered terrorist organizations by the United States.
-Iranian support for the Shia militias in Iraq and the Houthis in the Yemen civil war are also in contention.
+Iranian support for the Shia militias in Iraq and the Houthi movement in the Yemen civil war are also in contention.

 On 17 May 2018, the European Commission announced its intention to implement the blocking statute of 1996 to declare United States sanctions against Iran null and void in Europe and ban European citizens and companies from complying with them.
 The EC also instructed the European Investment Bank to facilitate European companies' investment in Iran.